taarifa/djangorifa/docs/source/start/installation.rst

 Known IssueS
 ############
 It might be that when running the second install script, there is a complaint when creating a superuser to do with decoding.
 When Django doesn't know what the locale is, it throws a hissy.
 This is a known bug: https://code.djangoproject.com/ticket/16017.
 Simply export the locale and run the second script again: export LC_ALL="en_US.UTF-8".

+If you have problems with PostGIS not being available or something similar, see http://stackoverflow.com/questions/8459361/postgis-install